 Easter is the holiday that ushers in spring.
 The tulips are starting to make their way out of the frozen earth and the trees are hinting at color.
 It has been a long winter and all of these little changes are so very welcome.
 It seems fitting to make a cake that is full of color and blooms.
 But, as a nod of respect to this past winter and all of its fury, I created this Easter cheesecake with an all white blanket of roses over a swirl of wild color within.Read More

 I baked this spring bouquet of cupcakes for my Weekend Baker post on the Cooking Channel blog.
-I was limited in space and wanted to go into a
+I was limited in space in that post, and wanted to go into a

-bit lot more detail on how to pipe the icing roses.
+bit lot more detail on how to pipe the icing roses, so I am sharing the expanded version here.
 Creating these flowers is not at all difficult, but it helps to have some simple tricks of the trade.
 With a little practice and the right tools you can easily recreate these flowers.
-The contrasting color that tips the petals is one of those easy tricks that takes them from ordinary roses to extraordinary.
+The contrasting color that tips the petals is one of those easy tricks that takes them from ordinary icing roses to extraordinary.
 Here is how I did it: